-2013 State Champion is Akane Little from Starkville High School.
+2016 State Champion is Lawson Marchetti from Jackson Preparatory School.

-Poetry Out Loud is a free program created by the National Endowment for the Arts and the Poetry Foundation for students in grades 9 through 12.
+Poetry Out Loud, a program created by the National Endowment for the Arts and the Poetry Foundation, is for students in grades 9 through 12.
 Since 2005, it has helped students in all fifty states, Puerto Rico, the US Virgin Islands, and the District of Columbia master public speaking skills, build self-confidence, and improve their reading comprehension scores while learning about their literary heritage.

 Through the Poetry Out Loud curriculum, teachers guide students to a deeper, richer understanding of the power of language and literature by helping them develop a personal relationship with great poems.
 An added benefit is that Poetry Out Loud offers all students the opportunity to compete for awards, prizes, and recognition.